ulissesf/qmassa/README.md

 The overall engines usage depends on the DRM clients that the user has access to.
 In order to have a system view, please run qmassa as root.

+The frequency graphs range from min to max values and plot the instant driver-requested (if supported) and actual device/engines frequency for each iteration.
+The graph legend shows the latest value for those frequencies.
+The graph also indicates the overall status and PL1 throttle reason (for now only valid on i915 and Xe drivers).
+All the frequency values are in MHz.

 The intention of the power reporting is to have values that are the closest possible to the power usage from both the GPU and the larger package (or card) containing it.
 It's good to remember that larger package is